Kym Hampton

 Kym Hampton (born November 3, 1962) is a retired professional basketball player.
-A 6'2" center, Hampton was drafted as the number four pick in the 1997 WNBA Elite draft and played three seasons for the New York Liberty (1997–1999).
+A 6'2" center, Hampton was drafted as the number four pick in the 1997 WNBA elite draft and played three seasons for the New York Liberty (1997–1999).
 Following a 12-year professional stint in Europe along with her three years in the WNBA, Hampton retired from basketball in 2000, due to worn cartilage in her right knee.

 Early life

-Born and raised in Louisville, Kentucky, Hampton is one of seven children born to Donald and Joyce Hampton.
+Born and raised in Louisville, Kentucky, Hampton is one of seven children raised in a blended family after both parents remarried.
 Hampton attributes her athletic ability to her father's side of the family and her uncle, Charlie Hampton, was a Central High School standout.
 Both Kym Hampton and Charlie Hampton played on the Kentucky All-Star team.

 High school

 Hampton attended Iroquois High School in Louisville, Kentucky.
-She joined the basketball team during her freshman year in 1976, at the urging of the head coach Marshall Abstain.
-Hampton ultimately scored 1,198 career points, averaging 23.5 points per game and 728 rebounds.
+She joined the Junior Varsity basketball team during her freshman year in 1976, at the urging of the head coach Marshall Abstain.
+Hampton ultimately scored 1,198 career points, averaging 23.5 points per game and 728 rebounds in three years.
 Kym was the starting center on both Kentucky All-Star and Kentucky East/West All-Star teams.

 Hampton won the state championship in the shot put, three of her four years at Iroquois and set the state record 46' 4" in her senior year (1980).
 Hampton was asked by her track coach Bob Hanley, to compete in the high jump and discus during Iroquois Track Classic, and set two school records that day.
 5'2" in the high jump and 116'6.5" in the discus.

 College

 Hampton attended Arizona State University from 1980 to 1984.
 During her college career, the Sun Devils made two consecutive trips, during the 1982 and 1983 seasons, to the Sweet 16, before being eliminated from the NCAA Tournament.

 Hampton obtained her B.A. in theatre from Arizona State University in 1984.
 In 1989, Hampton was inducted into the Arizona State Hall of Fame.
-In 2014, Arizona State honored her by retiring her No. 32 jersey in a ceremony at Wells Fargo Arena.
+In 2014, Arizona State honored her by retiring her No. 32 jersey in a ceremony at Wells Fargo Arena where it now hangs in the rafters—an honor held by only three women's basketball players in ASU history.

+Hampton set more than 40 school records during her tenure at Arizona State and more than four decades later, remains the all-time leading scorer (2,361 pts) and rebounder (1,415 reb), male or female at Arizona State—a record held since 1984.